splynx/docs/files/en/configuration/tools/openvpn/openvpn.md

 ![ping](ping.png)

-And the network what was specified in routes(when we configured client) is accessible.
+And the network specified in routes (when we configured client) is accessible.